-In 1996, Kitchener Public Library’s Writer-in-Residence program was established by acclaimed author and library advocate, Edna Staebler.
-Her generous endowment is intended to provide local writers with the expertise needed to develop their craft, as well as encouragement to "keep at it".
+Established in 1996 by acclaimed author and library advocate Edna Staebler, the Writer-in-Residence program is intended to provide local writers with the expertise needed to develop their craft, as well as encouragement to "keep at it".

 Past Writers-in-Residence at KPL have included:

 - Joy Fielding